TelemetryHarbor/harbor-docs/docs/data-ingestion/overview.md

 # Data Ingestion Overview

-Telemetry Harbor provides powerful and flexible data ingestion capabilities, allowing you to send sensor data from various programming languages and environments.
+Telemetry Harbor provides powerful and flexible data ingestion capabilities, allowing you to send ship data from various programming languages and environments.
 This section will guide you through the process of ingesting data into Telemetry Harbor.

 ## Key Concepts